-If there’s one manufacturer which enjoyed a mammoth turnaround in fortunes over the course of the 1990’s it could arguably be Nissan.
-From the disappointment of the early 1990’s which yielded just one race victory from 1991 – 1994, Nissan returned in 1996 with a partial factory effort before a full-blown assault on the BTCC from 1997 – 1999.
+If there’s one manufacturer which enjoyed a mammoth turnaround in fortunes over the course of the 1990’s it would be Nissan.
+From the disappointment of the early 1990s which yielded just one race victory from 1991 – 1994, Nissan returned in 1996 with a partial factory effort before a full-blown assault on the BTCC from 1997 – 1999.
 Whilst Nissan will be mostly remembered for their dominant march to both drivers and constructors titles in 1999, the Primera GT BTCC began its BTCC history in 1997, the year I’ve stepped back to investigate the history and legacy of one of the most finely-tuned and dominant cars of the Super-Touring era.

 Chassis: Nissan Primera P11 GT BTCC

 Gearbox: Xtrac 6 Speed Sequential

 (Stats sourced from Ultimate Car Page.com)

 Nissan’s works effort was run by the Wellingborough-based, RML team.
 RML’s previous manufacturer, Vauxhall jumped ship at the end of 1996 to form a soon-to-be historic partnership with Triple Eight.